jantimon/react-hydration-rules/README.md

 I spent way too much time debugging these behaviors in production, so I built this test suite to document exactly when and why Suspense fallbacks trigger during hydration.
 Some of the patterns might surprise you.

+> [!WARNING]
+> Error: A component suspended while responding to synchronous input.
+This will cause the UI to be replaced with a loading indicator.
+To fix, updates that suspend should be wrapped with startTransition.

 ## 🎯 The Hydration Challenge

 When React hydrates server-rendered content, it needs to make components interactive while keeping the UI consistent.
 React 19 introduced improvements to [selective hydration and concurrent rendering](https://github.com/reactwg/react-18/discussions/37), but there are some tricky parts worth understanding.